JJ/rakudo-nostar/README.md

 This Docker image has been forked from  [Rakudo Star](https://github.com/perl6/docker), which is a Perl 6 compiler distribution that includes MoarVM virtual machine, Rakudo Perl 6 compiler, a suite of modules that users may find useful, and language documentation.
 Instead of limiting itself to the Star builds, it's got images for every monthly release.
+It does not include most of the modules Rakudo does, limiting itself to the most needed ones.

+> If you need some other module to be added, just raise an issue
+> here.

 Project homepage: https://rakudo.org